 What a cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

-See in Glossary sees is defined by its transform and its Camera component.
-The transform position defines the viewpoint, its forward (Z) axis defines the view direction, and its and upward (Y) axis defines the top of the screen.
-Settings on the Camera component define the size and shape of the region that falls within the view.
+See in Glossary sees is defined by its transform and its camera component.
+The transform position defines the viewpoint, its forward (Z) axis points in the view direction, its upward (Y) axis points toward the top of the screen, and its rightward (X) axis points toward the right side of the screen.
+Settings on the camera component define the size and shape of the region that falls within the view.
 With these parameters set up, the camera can display what it currently “sees” to the screen.
 As the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary moves and rotates, the displayed view moves and rotates accordingly.